-Early in January 1941, William Saunders, son of Laun and Millie Saunders, enlisted in Regina, making the trip of almost 75 kilometres from his home in Fort Qu’Appelle, Saskatchewan.
+Early in January 1941, William Saunders, the youngest child of Laun and Millie Saunders, enlisted in Regina, making the trip of almost 75 kilometres from his home in Fort Qu’Appelle, Saskatchewan.
 He had worked in his father's general store and wanted to return to university and take up medicine after the war. he had one brother overseas and two sisters.

 On January 28, 1941 Saunders had a medical exam.
 It was incomplete.
 Noted: pulse rapid.
 He returned for a second medical exam.
 His pulse was still rapid and he had high blood pressure.
 The doctor noted William was overweight by 37 pounds but was a good, intelligent type.
 In early August, William went in for a third exam, but his blood pressure and pulse had improved when he was relaxed.
 He was considered fit, but still overweight.
 The doctor noted ‘doubtful ocular muscle balance’ and was assessed A3B.
 A1B borderline.

 He was sent to #4 ITS in Edmonton between November 1941 and January 1942 to start his training under the BCATP.
 He graduated, but was in the lower 50% of the class.
 He was recommended for further training as a pilot or wireless air gunner.
 Then he transitioned to #5 EFTS in High River, his rating as average.
 From April to July 1942, he went to #12 SFTS at Brandon, Manitoba.
 By this time, he was rated as 'above average instrument rating.'
 From there, he was sent to Arnprior, Ontario to attend #3 FIS, then sent back to instruct.